sn0w12/ComfyUIHelper/README.md

     category: ["Example", "Example", "Boolean"],
     defaultValue: true,
     tooltip: "This is a boolean setting",
-    type: SettingsHelper.SettingsType.BOOLEAN,
+    type: SettingsHelper.ST.BOOLEAN,
-    onChange: () => SettingsHelper.PresetOnChange.reloadSettings(setting), // Send this setting in the event
+    onChange: () => SettingsHelper.PC.reloadSettings(setting), // Send this setting in the event
 };

 settingsHelper.addSetting(setting);